dataliquid/commons-xml/EXAMPLES.md

-# Examples
+# Commons-XML Examples

-In the following examples, we showcase how DomUtils, a utility class in the commons-xml project, can be utilized to simplify XML processing tasks.
-DomUtils provides convenient methods and functionalities for tasks such as parsing XML, manipulating nodes, validating documents, and extracting information using XPath expressions.
-Through these code snippets, you will gain insights into how to effectively use DomUtils to insert elements, copy attributes and children, rename nodes, convert nodes to XML strings, and more.

-## Example of using `DomUtils.parse(String)`
+This document provides comprehensive examples of using the commons-xml library for various XML processing tasks.
+The library's main utility class, `DomUtils`, offers a wide range of methods for parsing, manipulating, validating, and querying XML documents.

+## Parsing XML

+### Parse XML from String

 ```java
 import com.dataliquid.commons.xml.DomUtils;